-Commercial, industrial and utility sectors throughout the U.S. are installing photovoltaic panels and building high-megawatt wind farms to generate clean, efficient power to meet our rising energy demands.
-These alternative energy sources (sun and wind) are free and plentiful, and the energy plants required to harvest and deliver this energy do not continuously generate carbon or other emissions.
-Such alternative energy plants are clean and reliable.
+Commercial, industrial and utility sectors are installing solar photovoltaic panels and building high-megawatt wind farms to generate clean, efficient power to meet our rising energy demands.
+These energy sources are plentiful and do not continuously generate carbon or other emissions.

 - Oak Creek Wind Energy